awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-managing.md

 1. Choose **Edit**\.

 1. Make the changes that you want\.
-You can change any of the content, except the name of the template\.
+You can change any of the template's content or settings, except the name of the template\.
 To change the name of the template, [create a copy of the template](#message-templates-managing-copy), save the copy with the name that you want, and then delete the original template\.

 1. When you finish making changes, choose **Update**\.

 ## Deleting a Message Template<a name="message-templates-managing-delete"></a>

 If you want to remove a message template from Amazon Pinpoint completely, you can delete the template\.
-If you delete a template, it won't affect any existing messages that use the template, such as a campaign messages that are scheduled to be sent at a later time\.
+If you delete a template, it won't affect any existing messages that use the template, such as campaign messages that are scheduled to be sent at a later time\.

 **Warning**
 If you delete a template, Amazon Pinpoint deletes all the content and settings for the template, and the template becomes unavailable for all future messages\.
 You can't recover a template after you delete it\.